jmannfeld/homer/README.md

 ### 1. Install and Use the Correct Node Version

-Run the following command to install and use the correct Node.js version:
+Run the following command to install and use the correct Node.js version (uses the version in `.nvmrc`):

 ```sh
 nvm install && nvm use